hariketsheth/Swaasthaya/README.md

 > _"There is hope, even when your brain cells tell there isn't"_ <br>
 > _"You don't have to be great to start, but you should start to be great"_

-- These two quotes alongwith the exponential rise in the Mental Health, anxiety, depression cases (even `Post COVID`) - our team [[Hariket](https://github.com/hariketsheth), [Zac](https://github.com/dragochar)] decided to work on a Mental Health App that does give users options to track their day-to-day activities.
+- These two quotes along with the exponential rise in the Mental Health, anxiety, depression cases (even `Post COVID`) - our team [[Hariket](https://github.com/hariketsheth), [Zac](https://github.com/dragochar)] decided to work on a Mental Health App that does give users options to track their day-to-day activities.
 - Online technologies have a lot of potential for expanding therapeutic intervention delivery methods to assist people cope with increasingly widespread mental diseases like anxiety and depression.
 - `Cognitive reappraisal`, for example, is a technique that entails altering one's viewpoint on unpleasant ideas in order to enhance one's emotional state.
 - The mental health of `at risk` populations, including those with pre-existing mental health disorders, has also been raised as a cause for worry even after the pandemic.